zhan1589/MultiModalitySparseRepresentation/ReadMe github.md

 Brindise MC, Rothenberger S, Dickerhoff B, Schnell S, Markl M, Saloner D, Rayz VL, Vlachos PP. 2019 Multi-modality cerebral aneurysm haemodynamic analysis: in vivo 4D flow MRI, in vitro volumetric particle velocimetry and in silico computational fluid dynamics.
 J. R. Soc.
 Interface 16: 20190465. http://dx.doi.org/10.1098/rsif.2019.0465

 Approval of all ethical and experimental procedures and protocols was granted by the institutional review boards at Purdue University, Northwestern Memorial Hospital, and San Francisco VA Medical Center.

+The following section describe the folder structure and codes for the dataset published on PURR.

 # Folder structure